Graph Kernel Neural Networks: GNNs from Graph Kernels

-\paragraph{Learning on graphs.} Let $\G=(V,X,E)$ be an undirected graph with $|V|$ nodes and $|E|$ edges, where each node $v$ is associated to a label $x(v)$ belonging to a dictionary $\mathbf{D}$.
+\textit{\textbf{Learning on graphs.}} Let $\G=(V,X,E)$ be an undirected graph with $|V|$ nodes and $|E|$ edges, where each node $v$ is associated to a label $x(v)$ belonging to a dictionary $\mathbf{D}$.
+Note that, generally, graphs can be directed and have continuous and discrete attributes on both the nodes and edges; however, for simplicity in this paper, we restrict our attention to undirected node-labeled graphs.
+Indeed, the model described in this paper can be easily applied to directed, edge-labeled graphs as well.
 A common goal in graph machine learning problems is to produce a vector representation of $\G$ that is aware of both the node labels and the structural information of $\G$.
-Generalizing the convolution operator to graphs, GNNs learn the parameters $\Theta$ of a function $h$ that embeds the graph into a vector $Z$ by performing message passing \citep{gilmer2017neural} in the 1-hop neighborhood $\mathcal{N}_{\G}^1 (v)$ of each node $v \in V$, i.e.,
+Generalizing the convolution operator to graphs, GNNs learn the parameters $\Theta$ of a function $h$ that performs message passing \cite{gilmer2017neural} in the 1-hop neighborhood of each node $v \in V$,

-The convolution is usually repeated for $L$ layers, and the final vectorial representation $Z$ is obtained by applying a node-wise permutation invariant aggregation operator $\square$ on the node features $z(v)$.
+where $\mathcal{N}_{\G}^1 (v)$ denotes the 1-hop neighborhood of $v$.
+The convolution is usually repeated for $L$ layers, and the final vectorial representation $Z_{pool}$ is obtained by applying a node-wise permutation invariant aggregation operator $\square$ on the node features $z(v)$.